ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/_index.md

 minutes_to_complete: 60

-who_is_this_for: This is an advanced topic for software developers who want to develop cloud-native applications using GitHub Actions and Azure Kubernetes Service (AKS), and run it on Microsoft Azure Cobalt 100 VMs.
+who_is_this_for: This is an advanced topic for software developers who want to develop cloud-native applications using GitHub Actions and Azure Kubernetes Service (AKS), and run them on Microsoft Azure Cobalt 100 VMs.

 learning_objectives:
     - Configure an Azure Cobalt 100 VM as a self-hosted GitHub runner.